Huy-DNA/MPiSC/implementations/ltqueue/report/main.typ

 #pagebreak()

 The structure of LTQueue is modified as in @modified-ltqueue-tree.
-At the bottom nodes (represented by the type `enqueuer_t`), besides the local SPSC, the minimum-timestamp within the SPSC is also stored.
-The internal nodes no longer store a timestamp but a rank of an enqueuer.
+At the bottom *enqueuer nodes* (represented by the type `enqueuer_t`), besides the local SPSC, the minimum-timestamp among the elements in the SPSC is also stored.
+The *internal nodes* no longer store a timestamp but a rank of an enqueuer.
 This rank corresponds to the enqueuer with the minimum timestamp among the node's children's ranks.
 Note that if a local SPSC is empty, the minimum-timestamp of the corresponding bottom node is set to `MAX` and its leaf node's rank is set to a `DUMMY` rank.

 #pseudocode-list(line-numbering: none)[
   + *Types*